khval/libcopper.library/README.md

 because old Amiga chipset is so different from what is use today in modern computers, its whery CPU intensive to emulate.

-and because operates its on a bit per bit bases, it’s not wherry GPU/shader friendly, but if some knows how to convert into shader it can have huge impact on Amiga Emulation.
+and because operates its on a bit per bit bases, it’s not wherry GPU/shader friendly, but if some knows how to convert it into shader it can have huge impact on Amiga Emulation.